-What we know about the new 'OITNB' season
+'Orange Is the New Black': What we know about season 5 - amNewYork

 It’ll be a bittersweet return to Litchfield when the new season of “Orange Is the New Black” hits Netflix.

 The show’s fifth season will be available for binging on June 9.
-Netflix posted a minute-long teaser clip to the “OITNB” Twitter account on Tuesday, leaving much to be answered.
+Netflix posted the official “OITNB” trailer to its YouTube page on Tuesday, but the two minutes of footage still leaves much to be answered.

-With last season ending with a gun in Daya’s hands and the inmates ready to riot, the teaser reveals that the first episode picks up right where the finale left off.
+With last season ending with a gun in Daya’s hands and the inmates ready to riot, the trailer reveals that the first episode picks up right where the finale left off.

 Here’s what we know about the fifth season so far: